Mixing times for the TASEP on the circle: Coalescence of geodesics in periodic environments

-We start with a basic observation on $(N,k)$-periodic environments.
+We start with a basic observation on $(N,k)$-periodic environments, which we will frequently use implicitly during this section.
 For a given lattice path $\gamma$, we denote by the sites between the path $\gamma$ and its periodic translate $\gamma+(N-k,-k)$.
 Let $\partial R(\gamma)$ and $R^{\circ}(\gamma)$ denote the boundary and interior of $R(\gamma)$, respectively.
-The following lemma is immediate from the construction of the $(N,k)$-periodic environment.
+The following lemma is immediate from the construction of the $(N,k)$-periodic environment, and hence stated without proof.